polixir/RLAssistant/README.md

 Experiment review:
 1. Given any experiment named as `${task_name}/${index_name}`, we can find the line-by-line code in `${data_root}/code/${task_name}/${index_name}`.
 We can configure the files to be stored in BACKUP_CONFIG in rla_config.yaml.
-2. The corresponding hyper-parameters (recorded by `exp_manager.set_hyper_param`) can be found in `${data_root}/log/${task_name}/${index_name}/backup.txt`.
+2. The corresponding hyper-parameters (recorded by `exp_manager.set_hyper_param`) can be found in `${data_root}/log/${task_name}/${index_name}/parameter.json`.

 **Modify**

 Usually, it is unnecessary to change the content of experiment logs.
 In our practice, a common scenario is to load the historical experiment/results to resume the training or give to downstream tasks.
-In RLA, we develop a tool for different requirements of experiment loading, which is in `RLA.easy_log.exp_loader`.
+In RLA, we develop a tool for different requirements of experiment loading, which is in `RLA.exp_loader`.
 It can be easily used to:
 1. load a pretrained model for another task (e.g., validation);
 2. resume an experiment;
 3. resume an experiment with other settings.